 If your baby shows signs of a cow’s milk protein allergy or sensitivity, picking the best baby formula for your little one can feel more difficult, as most baby formulas are made from cow’s milk.

-While not as widely available as traditional cow’s milk formula, there are a growing number of goat’s milk infant formulas on the market.
+While not as widely available in the United States as traditional cow’s milk formula, there are a growing number of goat milk infant formulas on the market.

-If your baby is only sensitive (rather than allergic) to cow’s milk protein, is mildly lactose intolerant (very uncommon in infants), or you have other concerns about cow’s milk, there may be some benefits of goat’s milk formula for your baby.
+If your baby is only sensitive (rather than allergic) to cow’s milk protein, is mildly lactose intolerant (very uncommon in infants), or you have other concerns about cow’s milk, there may be some benefits of goat milk formula for your baby.

 One note of caution is that goat’s milk baby formulas may have a distinct taste that some babies don’t like.
 If your baby is consistently refusing their formula, they may be at risk for inadequate nutrition.

-Best organic goat’s milk formula
+Best organic goat milk infant formula

 Holle Goat Organic Milk Formula Stage 1

-Kabrita Goat Milk-Based Toddler Formula
+Kabrita Goat-Milk Based Toddler Formula

 Kabrita is a Dutch company that now has a U.S. branch for their products, so you may be able to find their formulas in some stores.
-You’ll notice that it’s technically labeled a toddler formula, which means per U.S. guidelines it should not be used for exclusive formula feeding under the age of 12 months.
+You’ll notice that it’s labeled a toddler formula, which means per U.S. guidelines it should not be used for exclusive formula feeding under the age of 12 months.